ArviFoxy/jxap/README.md

 * **Advanced Optimization**: The JIT compiler leverages the host’s CPU extensions and static audio graph parameters (e.g., buffer size, sample rate) to perform optimizations that are difficult in a typical C++ implementation.
 * **Cross-Platform**: The exported plugin bytecode is platform-independent and allows for compilation on both CPUs and GPUs.

-### **Limitations**

-* **Vectorized Programming Model**: JAX achieves its performance by operating on entire arrays at once.
-This requires writing code in a "vectorized" or "array-oriented" style, which can be a shift for those accustomed to writing explicit loops.

 ### Motivation

 This project grew out of my DIY audio system, which is curretly a 3.1 wireless setup (using roc-streaming) with a central linux DSP.